atom0s/XiPackets/world/Header.md

 This value is used to determine the purpose of the packet and how the client will handle it. _(This is also often referred to as an opcode when dealing with packets.)_

-Due to the manner in which the `id` and `size` values are bitpacked, the maxmium packet id that can be used is `511`.
+Due to the manner in which the `id` and `size` values are bitpacked, the maximum packet id that can be used is `511`.

 _**Note:** The client has a hardcoded id limit of `286`._